andrewcbancroft/andrewcbancroft-blog/content/about/andrew_bancroft.md

     </div>
 </div>

+---
+title: About Andrew
+author: Andrew
+type: page
+date: 2014-05-18T18:33:52+00:00
+spacious_page_layout:
+  - default_layout
+dsq_thread_id:
+  - "2695070275"

+---
-Hey - I'm Andrew Bancroft.
+Hey I'm Andrew Bancroft.

 I'm a born learner, passionate about discovery and about sharing new insights that come my way.

-[Dataday.life](https://www.dataday.life) is my outlet for writing about all things data.
+I blog here about all things software development with a primary emphasis on [iOS development in Swift][1], and [.Net development in C#][2].
+[Dataday.life][3] is my outlet for writing about all things data.

-At [andrewcbancroft.com](https://www.andrewcbancroft.com) I nerd out about iOS App development in Swift.

 Teaching is also one of my passions.
 As an [Author for Pluralsight](https://www.pluralsight.com/authors/andrew-bancroft), I've published a few courses to their library: